-- Get your frying pan on a medium high heat with your 1/2 tbsp oil.
+- Get your frying pan on a medium high heat with 1/2 tbsp rapeseed oil.
 Once it is hot add in your tofu and fry off for about 10 minutes, making sure to turn the tofu pieces often.

 - Whilst your tofu is cooking, heat up your 1 tbsp oil in your large saucepan.
 Add in your paste and fry off on a medium to high heat for a few minutes.
 Make sure to stir regularly so it doesn't stick or burn.

 - Gradually stir in your coconut milk so that the paste mixes in well.
 Once fully mixed bring up the heat so that it starts to boil and then turn the heat down low so it stays simmering whilst you return to your veg cookery.

 - Once the tofu is done, set it aside and put your broccoli into the pan, you may want to add in a drizzle more oil.
 Keep the heat high and stir often as you chargrill the broccoli for about 5 minutes.

 - Once the broccoli has cooked, it should still have a good bite to it, put this aside with the tofu and now add in a little more of the oil with the mushrooms to the pan.
 Fry these off on a high heat also and stir often.
 These will cook off in just a few minutes.
 They should get a little smaller and they'll be nice and squidgy, but charred on the outside.
 Set these aside with the other ingredients.

 - Now add all of the veg and tofu into the simmering green curry and heat through for about 1 minute.

 - Serve up the curry alongside some cooked brown rice, or jasmine rice.